clarkgrubb/data-tools/README.md

     $ grep --color=always root /etc/passwd

-The `dt highlight` command does the same thing, except that it also prints lines which don't match the pattern.
+The `highlight` command does the same thing, except that it also prints lines which don't match the pattern.
 Also it supports multiple patterns, each with its own color:

-    $ dt highlight --red root --green daemon --blue /bin/bash /etc/passwd
+    $ highlight --red root --green daemon --blue /bin/bash /etc/passwd

 Both `grep` and `highlight` use [ANSI Escapes](http://www.ecma-international.org/publications/standards/Ecma-048.htm).
 If you are paging through the output, use `less -R` to render the escape sequences correctly.